paleo chocolate raspberry muffins

 - Preheat oven to 350 degrees F. Line a muffin tin with paper liners or coat with cooking spray.

-- Sift almond flour, arrowroot starch, coconut flour, baking soda and salt into a medium bowl.
+- Sift almond flour, arrowroot starch, coconut flour, cocoa, baking soda and salt into a medium bowl.
 (A colander with small holes works well.)

 - Measure out 1 cup frozen raspberries into a microwave safe bowl or measuring cup.
 Top with honey.
 Microwave 30 seconds to thaw the berries and loosen the honey.
 Stir together until it becomes thin jam-like liquid.
 If needed, microwave for an additional 15 seconds to warm enough to melt the raspberries.
 Do not boil.